ashayakc/SmartLock/README.md

 ![image](https://user-images.githubusercontent.com/21059833/190972293-9c625672-695f-4acd-8280-67f96d779781.png)

 ## Testing:
-Unit tests are written using xUnit
+Unit tests are written using xUnit and can be made part of CI How can we test the product before getting into production?
+Simple!
+I have integrated the BDD scenarios which can completely replace the manual testing efforts and also can be made part of our CD.
+With this we can achieve one click deployment to production too.

 ## What next?
 Let's look at how this service can be extended to different level: